AUDIE CORNISH, HOST:

-JON KALISH: People who cook at home with sous vide set-ups tend to rave about their steaks.
+JON KALISH, BYLINE: People who cook at home with sous vide set-ups tend to rave about their steaks.

 DUSTIN ANDREWS: I do not buy steaks at restaurants anymore because we can make them much better this way.